Aitia-IIOT/ah5-docs-java-spring/docs/serviceregistry/manuals/temperature-http-demo.md

 We will use the following filters during lookup:
 - **Service definition names:** We are looking for services named kelvin-info.
 - **Alives at:** This should be the UTC string representation of 31.
 12. 2024.
 - **Metadata requirements list**: As specified, the margin of error sould be less than or equals to 1.
 However, the service might not contain this metadata, if the measured temperature is always perfectly accurate.
-In this case, there has be a _reliabe_ flag which is set to _true_.
+In this case, there has to be a _reliabe_ flag which is set to _true_.
 So we will have two metadata requitements, one is a limit for the margin of error metadata, and the other one is to check the _reliable_ flag.

 We will set the _verbose_ parameter to _true_, because we want all the possible details about the services, so we can make an optimal decision, which one to consume.